DanEngelbrecht/longtail/README.md

 Run test with `output/test_debug` for debug and `output/test` for release on OSX/Linux, `output\test_debug.exe` for debug and `output\test.exe` for release on Windows.

 # Command line tool
+The preferred way of testing with the command line is to use https://github.com/DanEngelbrecht/go_longtail.git which provides a nicer Go front end to longtail.

+You can build the C command line but it is not as maintained and up to date.

 To build the command line tool, cd to `cmd`, call `../build/build.sh` for debug and `../build/build.sh release` for release on OSX/Linux, `..\build\build.bat` for debug and `..\build\build.bat release` for release on Windows.

 Run the command line tool with `output/longtail_debug` for debug and `output/longtail` for release on OSX/Linux, `output\longtail_debug.exe` for debug and `output\longtail.exe` for release on Windows.